A-Nitram/Jaxxa-Rimworld/README.md

 - Added Embrasures
 - Update description of OmniGel Research
-- Added Wireless power increase / decrease by 1000 options
+- Added Wireless power increase / decrease by 1000 options 0.04
+- Fixed Wireless Power Node not loading icons correctly after the game has been reset.
 ~~~

 ##License: